hkwu/ghastly/docs/guide.md

 The dispatcher's command registry.

 ##### `services`
-The client's [service registry](#services).
+The client's [service container](#services).
 Ghastly services are similar in spirit to services in other frameworks such as Angular or Laravel, providing a central place to retrieve and store command dependencies.

 ##### `formatter`
 The `MarkdownFormatter` utility class.
 Contains useful methods for composing Markdown within text.